jejacobs23/osteo/README.md

 wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/Mutect2/GetPileupSummaries/small_exac_common_3.hg38.vcf.gz.tbi
 ```

 **Step 2) Create a BWA genome index files:** The BWA "index" command is used to create the genome index files from the previously downloaded hg38 .fasta genome sequence.
 These files will then be used in the upcoming alignment step.
-BWA places the output files into the same foloder as the genome .fasta file was called from.
+BWA places the output files into the same folder as the genome .fasta file was called from.
 The BWA index files were then moved to a directory named "BWA_indexes/GATK_hg38" for later use.

 The -a bwtsw flag will specify that we want to use the indexing algorithm that is capable of handling the whole human genome.